Who Will be Honored as the Influential Women of the Sierra Nevada in 2021?

 Plans are underway for the 2021 Influential Women of the Sierra Nevada Awards event at the Atlantis Casino Resort in October, 2021.
 Please come back for more news and updates and to register for this not-to-be-missed event!

 The road to this event starts with NOMINATIONS!
 Please let us know about the incredible women of the Sierra Nevada who deserve to be honored this year.

-Thank you to all who helped make this year’s virtual Influential Women of the Sierra Nevada program a success!
+Thank you to all who helped make the 2020 Influential Women of the Sierra Nevada program a success!

-It might have looked a little different but this year’s Influential Women of the Sierra Nevada Awards program still celebrated, motivated and inspired.
-The virtual event, held on October 28th, brought the community together to recognize the contributions of the 40 Influential Women finalists and unveil the Top 10 Most Influential Women of 2020.
-The program featured an inspirational and educational keynote address delivered by the incredible Dr. Erin Oksol, the unveiling of our Top 10 Most Influential Women of the Sierra Nevada AND lots of opportunities for attendees to engage with other women in the community.
+It might have looked a little different but the 2020 Influential Women of the Sierra Nevada Awards program still celebrated, motivated and inspired.
+The virtual event brought the community together to recognize the contributions of our 40 finalists and unveil the Influential Women of 2020.
+The program featured an inspirational and educational keynote address delivered by the incredible Dr. Erin Oksol, the unveiling of our 2020 class of Influential Women of the Sierra Nevada, AND lots of opportunities for attendees to engage with other women in the community.

 We’re not only about celebrating the amazing women in this community, we’re also about helping them grow.
 New this year, we are offering opportunities for additional in-depth professional development through a series of professional and leadership workshops.
 These are available live (virtually) and on-demand for use long into the future.
 Check back frequently for new learning opportunities!

 “Understanding and Addressing Microaggressions and Diversity in the Workplace”